 Shaving brushes.
 Well, at the turn of the 18th century (PubMed).
 But I use a shaving brush made with Badger hair.
 Gives one pause.

 Lets say you live where there is food insecurity.
 You find a dead hippo.
 Dinner for the family?
 You bet.
-A source for anthrax and death?
+A source for anthrax and death as well?
 You bet.
 (PubMed).
 I am glad I live in a part of the world in the third stage of civilization

 “The History of every major Galactic Civilization tends to pass through three distinct and recognizable phases, those of Survival, Inquiry and Sophistication, otherwise known as the How, Why, and Where phases.
 For instance, the first phase is characterized by the question 'How can we eat?' the second by the question 'Why do we eat?' and the third by the question 'Where shall we have lunch?”
 (HHGTTG).